Mark Howland (1958 - 2020) - Obituary

-LIMA — Mark Howland, age 62 of Lima, passed Sunday, September 27, 2020, in Lima.
-He was born March 26, 1958, in Lima, Ohio.
+He was born March 26, 1958 in Lima, Ohio.
 He was raised by Richard and Mary Joseph.
 Richard is deceased and Mary survives in Wapakoneta.

 Mark was a truck driver with RAM Trucking.
-He was a history buff, enjoyed watching the History channel, and cheered on the Cleveland Browns, never losing faith in them.
-One of his favorite past times was playing cards with his friends and having a good time.
+He was a history buff, enjoyed watching the History Channel, and cheered on the Cleveland Browns, never loosing faith in them.
+One of his favorite past times, was playing cards with his friends and having a good time.

-He is survived by his 2 daughters - Mindy (Phillip) Basil of Lima; Lynsey Howland of Lima; his former wife Roxanne Howland of Lima; 3 grandchildren - Caleb Smith, Keely Basil, and Damien Martinez; 2 brothers - Ralph Joseph of Lima; Barney Joseph of Wapakoneta; 2 sisters - Charolette Tippie of West Union, Ohio; and Toni Joseph of Lima.
+He is survived by his two daughters - Mindy (Phillip) Basil of Lima; Lynsey Howland of Lima; his former wife, Roxanne Howland of Lima; three grandchildren - Caleb Smith, Keely Basil, and Damien Martinez; two brothers - Ralph Joseph of Lima; Barney Joseph of Wapakoneta; two sisters - Charolette Tippie of West Union, Ohio; and Toni Joseph of Lima.

 He was preceded in death by several brothers and sisters.